pyutil/django-admin-autocomplete-all/docs/usage.rst

     from django.contrib.auth.admin import UserAdmin  # must define search_fields=.. (which is true in this case) admin.site.register(User, UserAdmin)

+Recap - Steps to implement:

+1. For the popup (for the ForeignKey) we need the Target Admin - ModelAdmin of the model, where the ForeignKey links

+2. If Target Admin doesn't exist and we don't want them, we will replace it using HiddenAdmin (from django-admin-autocomplete-all)

+3. In the Target Admin we need define search_fields=..

 2. Get more context in get_search_results for additional dynamic filtering.
 ---------------------------------------------------------------------------